YungRaj/MacRootKit/README.md

 - Traverse PCI configuration space
 - Loading Plugins that perform hooks
 - A coverage engine for all kernel + kext code (in progress)
-- Gdb Stub for debugging the kernel (in progress)
+- GDB Stub for debugging the kernel (in progress)
 ### Userspace
 - Injecting Libraries into processes using ROP/JOP and `dlopen()` from a remote process
 - Parsing all symbols of loaded libraries including libraries present in the dyld shared cache